linode/docs/docs/tools-reference/file-transfer/filezilla/index.md

 2. Start Pagent from your Start menu.
 In your system tray, you'll see the Pageant icon appear.

-3. Right-click the icon and select "Add Key".
+3. Right-click the icon and select `Add Key`.

 4. Navigate to the location where you stored your keys and select your private key (PPK) file.
 You will be prompted for your passphrase if you provided one when creating the key.